romanthekat/blog/content/posts/2021-11-01 Endless canvas for note taking.md

 - [zoomnotes](http://zoom-notes.com)

 **Endless paper** was probably the first app of such a kind I found.
-It looks really nice in promo, with its main feature: infinite canvas + infinite zoom.
+It looks really nice in promo, with it's main feature: infinite canvas + infinite zoom.
 A page becomes truly infinite.
 But it lacks lasso, you can't simply re-arrange stuff you've written.
 So I moved on.

-**Blankbook** was great and brilliant in its simplicity.
+**Blankbook** was great and brilliant in it's simplicity.
 But background is static, doesn't move with scrolling, which was a tad confusing for me.

 **Concepts** is great.